acdlee/acdlee.github.io-YourMorning/index.md

 added) open up.

 ## Wrap Up
 That's all there is to it!
-Experimenting with you .bash_profile is a fun and easy way to be creative with your terminal window.
+Experimenting with your .bash_profile is a fun and easy way to be creative with your terminal window.
 Some other quick examples of what you can do:<br />
--change the colors of your folders in the terminal<br />
+-change the colors of your directories in the terminal<br />
 -alias directories for quick access<br />
 -open jupyter notebook in a specific directory with a one-word command<br />
 -alias compilers and interpreters<br />

 **Thanks** for reading!
 I hope this guide was helpful and informative.
-Reach out with Github with any questions and I'll be happy to help.
+Reach out through Github with any questions or recommendations for this quick guide.